 Skip to Content

-While RVs may be homes-on-wheels, they’re not constructed in the same ways that sticks & bricks houses are.
+While RVs may be homes-on-wheels, they’re not constructed in the same way that sticks & bricks houses are.
 So, when you go to paint the interior of an RV, you’re facing some uncommon situations that can impact results, sometimes in some pretty serious ways.
+In this post, we’ve got some essential tips to keep in mind when you’re planning to tackle this job.

 Clean the Surface of Your RV Interior Well

 As we noted in our post on RV interior paint ideas, the key to a good interior paint job is PREP.
-Preparing the surface you’re going to paint is an essential part of painting any home, and this is especially true of painting an RV interior.
-So a few of our tips are part of the important prep phase, which happens before you ever open a can of paint or primer.
+Preparing the surface you’re going to paint is an essential part of painting any home, and this is especially true of painting the interior of an RV.
+So a few of our tips are part of the vital prep phase, which happens before you ever open a can of paint or primer.

 Here’s a TSP cleaner, specifically designed to prepare surfaces for painting: